Splendour in the Grass: Ticketing Issues

 Tickets for the 2005 festival were sold out within 11 hours and, soon after, festival tickets that initially cost A$125 were offered on eBay at inflated prices of up to A$3000.
 The festival organisers responded by sending "cease and desist" letters to eBay, as well as around 150 ticket resellers, citing a breach of the conditions of sale.
 However, eBay refused to block the ticket auctions, claiming it was the seller's responsibility to ensure that they have the ability and right to sell products.
 The Triple J radio station encouraged its listeners to sabotage the bidding process and fake bids of up to A$10,000 were consequently listed on eBay by protesters opposed to ticket scalping.
 Following media coverage, the NSW Department of Fair Trading became involved and met with eBay representatives.
 The then-Fair Trading Minister John Hatzistergos instructed the Office of Fair Trading to investigate the reselling of tickets and determine whether resellers were in breach of the Fair Trading Act.
 Festival promoters hoped that the investigation would eventually lead to the introduction of anti-ticket scalping legislation.

-In response to the events of 2005, the organisers altered the ticketing system for the 2006 festival.
-In an unprecedented action, ticket buyers were required to register their name and date of birth at the time of purchase.
-These details were then printed on the event tickets and valid identification was required to gain admission into the festival.
-Tickets to the 2006 festival went on sale at 9am on Monday 15 May 2006—all camping tickets sold out within three hours, and all general admission tickets sold out after 48 hours.
+To combat ticket scalping, organisers introduced a new ticketing system for the 2006 festival.
+Purchasers were required to provide the name and date of birth of each ticket holder, which were printed on the ticket, and attendees had to present photo identification at the gate.
+Purchases were limited to ten tickets per customer.

 Festival organisers encountered difficulties with the ticketing system provided by the Qjump company in 2008, as consumers were unable to purchase tickets following lengthy delays.
 Qjump later issued an apology on the festival's Internet forum.

 In July 2022, hours before performers were set to go on stage and while artists were conducting soundchecks, festival organisers controversially made the decision to cancel all performances scheduled for the first day on the main stage due to poor weather and flooding.
 Ticketholders took to social media angry after the festival organisers had stated that the "show will go on rain, hail or shine" earlier in the day, prior to the cancellation.